Output data to multiple analog channels of data acquisition device

 Data Acquisition Toolbox™

 The Analog Output block opens, initializes, configures, and controls an analog data acquisition device.
-The opening, initialization, and configuration of the device occur once at the start of the model's execution.
-During the model's run time, the block outputs data to the hardware either synchronously (outputs the block of data as it is provided).
+The opening, initialization, and configuration of the device occur once at the start of the model execution.
+During the model run time, the block outputs data to the hardware synchronously (outputs the block of data as it is provided).
 On every time step, the block performs a blocking synchronous write to the hardware, outputting the entire input data.

-The block has one or more input ports, depending on the option you choose in the Sink Block Parameters dialog box.
+The block has one or more input ports, depending on the option you choose in its dialog box.
 It has no output ports.
-The following diagram shows the block configured with one port for both channels and with one port for each channel, in the case of a device that has two channels selected.

 The Analog Output block inherits the sample time from the driving block connected to the input port.
 The valid data types of the signal at the input port are double or native data types supported by the hardware.

 Notes To use this block, you need both Data Acquisition Toolbox and Simulink software.

 You can use the Analog Output block only with devices that support clocked generation.
 To generate data using devices that do not support clocking, use the Analog Output (Single Sample) block.

 This block supports the use of Simulink Accelerator™ mode, but not Rapid Accelerator or code generation.

 The block supports the use of model referencing, so that your model can include other Simulink models as modular components.

 For more information on these features, see the Simulink documentation.